Konstantin Kalinin

 Check out our EHR integration services

-For instance, look at an RPM platform with a built-in EHR we made for Dedica.
-The solution is lightweight and, at the same time, very effective.
-Eventually, the client went on to provide the platform to other practices via a subscription model, successfully securing his first $300,000-worth ARR deal.
+Take the RPM platform with a built-in EHR we made for Dedica.
+The build was deliberately lightweight and still landed where it needed to.
+The client went on to license the platform to other practices on a subscription model and closed his first $300,000 ARR deal soon after.

 Dedica EHR developed with smarts

-I don’t say that often, but Topflight is the right place to bring your EHR automation ideas to life.
-The company has intricate knowledge of what medical workers have to deal with and what can be done to help them achieve better results without burnout.
+We don’t say it often, but Topflight is the right place to ship your EHR automation work.
+The team has deep knowledge of what medical workers actually deal with, and what it takes to help them get better results without burnout.

-Whether you decide to make EMR or build EHR software from scratch, the result should empower your healthcare facility to offer better patient care and streamline operational efficiencies.
-Custom solutions allow you to integrate features like reporting, scheduling, and real-time clinical decision support, ensuring that your system evolves with your practice.
+Whether you decide to make EMR or build EHR software from scratch, the result should help your healthcare facility offer better patient care and cut friction out of operational workflows.
+Custom solutions let you integrate features like reporting, scheduling, real-time clinical decision support, and e-prescriptions, so your system evolves with your practice.

-Even if you don’t have millions of dollars to invest in a brand-new EHR solution for your clinic but have secured a $100,000-$200,000 budget for IT automation, we can help you build something beautiful and engaging.
-Something that your staff and patients will love to use.
+Even if you don’t have millions to invest in a new EHR but have secured a $100,000-$200,000 budget for IT automation, we can build something your staff and patients will actually want to use.

 Related Articles: